 When entrepreneurs like Richard Branson write about the importance of mental health among the entrepreneurial community, it feels more relatable to the rising business owners.
 Emotional turbulence is common for those braving the ups and downs of business since every startup and SMB has a high failure rate in the US.

 Most importantly, in small businesses, founders often have to bootstrap and assume ten different roles within the same company.
 It makes matters more complicated than it used to be even ten years ago.
-According to Jared Davis, the vicious cycle of not eating properly, not exercising, not prioritizing socialization, and not going for regular health check-ups.
+The vicious cycle of not eating properly, not exercising, not prioritizing socialization, and not going for regular health check-ups.
 Coupled with dwindling funds and lack of business prospects, the deteriorating health results in feelings of paranoia, stress, anxiety, desolation, and loneliness.

 How to deal with emotional vulnerability?